Multi-Channel Speaker Verification for Single and Multi-talker Speech: Results

-In Table \ref{tab:snr}, we evaluate few key feature combinations on specific (SNR,SIR) pairs.
-We note that the trend of consistent improvement with addition of features hold true for challenging conditions (low SNR, low SIR) only.
-On cleaner conditions, \emph{spatial} features help but \emph{directional} features degrade performance.
-This explains some unexpected observations in Table \ref{tab:all} since we report averaged performance there.
-This strongly suggests the sub-optimality of our feature concatenation scheme for \emph{directional} features.
-We also observe that the performance of multi-channel features is always better than single-channel and only comes close (16.6\% vs 16.7\%) in high SNR, high SIR condition.
+In Table \ref{tab:snr}, we evaluate few key feature combinations on specific (SNR, SIR) pairs.
+We note that the trend of consistent improvement with the addition of features holds true especially in challenging conditions (low SNR, low SIR).
+On one cleaner condition (SIR=6, SNR=15), \emph{directional} features are worse than \emph{spatial} features.
+This suggests the sub-optimality of our feature concatenation scheme for \emph{directional} features.
+We also observe that the performance of multi-channel features is always better than single-channel and even in high SNR, high SIR conditions.
 Combining \emph{spectral}, \emph{spatial}, and \emph{directional} features in low SNR=-2 dB gives almost identical performance for both SIR=0 and SIR=6.
-This demonstrates the strong ability of our system to handle interference speaker.
+This demonstrates the strong ability of our system to handle interference speakers.